-Finally, the panel does of course believe that candidates for appointment as an Advocate-General or Judge of the European Union cannot be expected to possess the same expertise as an Advocate-General or Judge of the European Union in office.
-However, it also takes the view that a favourable opinion cannot be delivered in respect of candidates unless they demonstrate that they possesses the ability to make an effective personal contribution, after a period of adjustment of a number of months, rather than a number of years, to the judicial role for which they are being considered.
-In order to be appointed, candidates must indeed be able, after a reasonable period, to make an effective and relevant contribution in dealing with disputes subject to the jurisdiction of the EU courts.
+Finally, the panel does of course believe that candidates for appointment as an Advocate-General or Judge of the European Union cannot be expected to possess the same capabilities as an Advocate-General or Judge of the European Union in office.
+However, it also takes the view that a favourable opinion cannot be delivered in respect of candidates unless they demonstrate that they possess the ability to make an effective personal contribution, after a period of adjustment of a number of months, rather than a number of years, to the judicial role for which they are being considered.
+In order to be appointed, candidates must indeed be able, after a reasonable period and in all respects, to make an effective and relevant contribution in dealing with disputes subject to the jurisdiction of the courts of the Union.